 For dark skin tones especially, a shining streak of white is an especially poignant polish pairing thanks to the gorgeous contrast.
 You can go opaque with a crisp snowy shade, or layer a sheer and shimmery formula on top depending on your vibe.
 How pretty is the below bottle from Chantecaille?

 A vibrant pop of turquoise is actually one of the most universally flattering nail colors on any skin tone, but it's especially mesmerizing for those with deeper skin.
-We're fawning over both of these hues—one more tame, one more glitzy because we're on the cusp of the holiday season.
+We're fawning over both of these hues—one more tame, one more glitzy.
 As far as blues go, the punchier and brighter the better, according to London-based celebrity manicurist Sabrina Gayle.

 A flash of hot pink on our nails never gets old, and honestly, the color makes us happy.
 Plus, Gayle recommends it as a must-have polish color for darker skin.
 A flat neon looks amazing, but if you dare, we're also obsessed with a dose of holographic sparkle—alone or on top.

 Another rec from Gayle?
 Fuschia.
 A gorgeous fusion between pink and purple, it's the best compromise the next time you can't make up your mind at the salon.
 Fun fact, it gets its name from the fuchsia plant—a 16th-century discovery from German botanist Leonhart Fuchs.

 In lieu of light orange shades with white or pastel undertones, our experts say the brighter and the more neon-leaning the better when it comes to the best nail colors for dark skin tones.
 Variations of tangerine are a toned-down version of the above orange-y red shades but still super-flattering.